alfredosa/bashtastic-test/README.md

 Having already done the "heavy lifting," now convert the loops in the example to until loops.

 ## 4 Changing the line spacing of a text file
-Write a script that reads each line of a target file, then writes the line back to stdout, but with an extra blank line following.
+Write a script that reads each line of `util_files/some_poem.txt`, then writes the line back to stdout, but with an extra blank line following.
 This has the effect of double-spacing the file.

 Include all necessary code to check whether the script gets the necessary command-line argument (a filename), and whether the specified file exists.